davisouza-plank/chatbot-training/README.md

 2. Set up your Supabase project:
    - Create a new project at [database.new](https://database.new)
    - Set up authentication (Email providers)
-   - Create necessary database tables for conversation storage
+   - Create necessary database tables for conversation and settings storage

 ## 💫 Development